sumit12376/crypto-tracker-reactjs/README.md

-# CryptoTrackr
+# CryptoTracker

-CryptoTrackr is a modern cryptocurrency tracking application built with React and styled using Tailwind CSS.
+CryptoTracker is a modern cryptocurrency tracking application built with React and styled using Tailwind CSS.
 The app allows users to view trending cryptocurrencies, track their watchlist, and access detailed information about specific coins.

 ## Features